 Choose your path

-Ongoing volatility in the bond market caused average fixed mortgage rates to rise to new yearly highs during the past week, Freddie Mac reported July 16 in its Primary Mortgage Market Survey.
+Averaged fixed mortgage rates remained largely unchanged during the past week, marking five consecutive weeks with little movement, Freddie Mac reported Aug.
+20 in its Primary Mortgage Market Survey.

 Pop up content here.